taublast/DrawnUi.Maui/README.md

 ## Installation

-Install the package __AppoMobi.Maui.DrawnUi__ from NuGet.
-Check the pre-release option if you don't see the package.
+Install the package __AppoMobi.Maui.DrawnUi__ from NuGet, please install stable versions only, avoid -pre.

 After that initialize the library inside your MauiProgram.cs file: